palmacas/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Projects/Lerobot_SO100Arm.md

 ## Install LeRobot

-On your reComputer Nvidia Jetson:
+Environments such as pytorch and torchvision need to be installed based on your CUDA.
+Then, on your reComputer Nvidia Jetson:

 1. Install Miniconda:
 For Jetson: